 Just like the majority of industries out there, believe it or not but the moving industry also has peak and off peak seasons.
 The peak seasons for removalists is the warmer months in Spring and Summer and off peak seasons is the colder months in Autumn and Winter.
 These times are dependent on the real estate market and spring is peak season for real estate.
 With the majority of homes having a 30 to 90 day settlement, once settlement has gone through it will then become peak season for removalists which will fall within the months of Spring and Summer.
-Peak and off peak periods come with fluctuating costs so if you are able to relocate out of the busy period, then that is one good way to save money on your home move.
+Peak and off peak periods come with fluctuating removalist prices so if you are able to relocate out of the busy period, then that is one good way to save money on your move.

 2. BACKLOAD SERVICE

 If you are moving interstate and don’t have that much furniture, consider using a backload or share service to relocate your items to another state.
 Using a dedicated truck or container means you are paying for unused space that you don’t need.
-When you use a backload or share service, all the customers in the container share the cost of relocating the truck or container interstate instead of one customer absorbing all the costs themselves.
+When you use a backload or share service, all the customers in the container share the cost of relocating the truck or container interstate instead of one customer absorbing all the cost of the removalist’s price themselves.
 When you accept a backload service, it is important to be flexible with pick up and drop off dates and times as removalist companies have to consider multiple customers scenarios and their own busy schedules to ensure a smooth relocation for everyone involved.

 3. AVOID CERTAIN DAYS AND DATES